+Student Name:

+Semester:

+Year:

-Student Name:Seme ster: Year: Name of Agency: Purpose of Agency: Name of Supervisor: Tasks Performed at Agency: Was your supervisor readily available?
-Yes No Was your supervisor fair about tasks and assignments?
-Yes No 🗌 Did you always get your scheduled supervision?
-Yes \(\square \) No \(\square \)] If supervision had to be changed, was it always rescheduled so that you Yes No ou had supervision for that week?
-What did you like most about your supervision experience?
-What didn't you like most about your supervision experience?
-Would you recommend using this person again as a supervisor?
-Yes [Explain: No
+Name of Agency:

+Purpose of Agency:

+Name of Supervisor:

+Tasks Performed at Agency:

+Was your supervisor readily available?

+Was your supervisor fair about tasks and assignments?
+Yes No

+Did you always get your scheduled supervision?
+Yes No

+If supervision had to be changed, was it always rescheduled so that you had supervision for that week?
+Yes No What did you like MOST about your supervision experience?

+What did you like LEAST about your supervision experience?

+Would you recommend using this person again as supervisor?

+Please Explain:

-What did you like most about the agenc y?
+What did you like most about the agency?

 What didn't you like about the agency?

+•

 Was your field experience at this agency a good one?
-Yes \(\sumsymbol{\cappa} \) No \(\sumsymbol{\cappa} \) Explain:

-Would you recommend using this agency again as a field placement site?
-Yes $\hfill \square$ Explain:
+Would you recommend using this agency again as a field placementsite?
+Yes Explain: □ No

-Further Comments:
+Further Comments: -